About Us

 Other Pertinent Information

-- Living Waters International will only consider requests for financial assistance utilizing the process outlined above.
+- Living Waters International will only consider requests that follow the process outlined above.

-- The grant application request form and grant application, and any other documentation must be submitted in English.
+- The grant application request form, grant application, and any other documentation must be submitted in English.

 - All financial amounts must be expressed in U.S. dollars.

-- The money disbursed by Living Waters International for approved grants must be applied and only applied to the project cited in the original grant request.
+- The money disbursed by Living Waters International must be applied and only applied to the project in the original grant request.

-- No grants will be considered that benefit an individual, provide debt reduction, fund operating expenses, or reimburse a prior event/program.
+- Applications that benefit an individual, provide debt reduction, fund operating expenses, or reimburse a prior event/program will NOT be considered.

-- Applications for grants for projects directed to the poor and marginalized, or programs providing significant impact to communities will receive funding priority.
+- Applications for grants for projects directed to the poor and marginalized, or programs providing significant positive impact to communities receive funding priority.

-- Applications sponsored by members of the Norbertine Community will be given special consideration.
+- Applications sponsored by members of the St. Norbert Abbey in De Pere, Wisconsin are given special consideration.

-- Grant applications will not be considered from applicants who were awarded a grant within the previous 12 months.
+- Grant applications will not be considered from applicants who were awarded grant funding within the previous 12 months.

 - Grants are awarded for a time period of one year only.

-- Please do not call or email concerning the status of your application request.
+- Do not call or email concerning the status of your application request.

 Getting Started